 Operation | Versatile | Shareholders elect board members who appoint officers who run day to day | Board members appoint officers who run day to day | Controlled by 1 individual | Controlled by partners |

-Taxation | Versatile, generally pass though initially | C-corp/S-corp | Not taxed | Pass through | Semi Pass through (assigned income) |
+Taxation | Versatile, generally pass through initially | C-corp/S-corp | Not taxed | Pass through | Semi Pass through (assigned income) |

 GET STARTED | GET STARTED | GET STARTED | GET STARTED | GET STARTED |